 Take glue for example.

-Not the white school glue – somehow I never seem to have enough of that type so it does not have time to harden, but those stronger household glues like Crazy Glue or Gorilla Glue.
-You know, the kinds that are supposed to be able to repair anything!
+Not your typical white elementary school glue – somehow I never seem to have enough of that type so it does not have time to harden, but those stronger household glues like Crazy Glue or Gorilla Glue.
+You know, the kinds that are designed to miraculously stick broken pieces together and repair just about anything!
 We buy this when something breaks or needs repair – I even used it to give our used moving boxes a little extra strength – but then we throw it in a drawer and forget we have it.

 Well, until something else breaks again a year later – but by then the glue is usually hard as a rock.
 That is why I wanted to share options for how to soften dried Gorilla Glue to help you save some money and lessen your aggravation!